mathtechorg/mathtechorg.github.io/_posts/2025-09-26-doenet-inquiry.md

 To see how we explore the determinant's other geometrical properties using Doenet interactives, check out [Section 5.1 of our 2025 Edition](https://library.tbil.org/2025/linear-algebra/GT1.html)!
 In a future post, I'll explore how to create a great Doenet interactive for yourself at [Doenet.org](https://doenet.org/).
-(Or if you're inpatient, you can of course see the Doenet source for this interactive yourself [here on GitHub](https://github.com/TeamBasedInquiryLearning/library/blob/8988a246077a74888461faf57e8acc9292bee8a7/source/linear-algebra/source/05-GT/doenet/GT1-doenet-scale-column.xml).)
+(Or if you're impatient, you can of course see the Doenet source for this interactive yourself [here on GitHub](https://github.com/TeamBasedInquiryLearning/library/blob/8988a246077a74888461faf57e8acc9292bee8a7/source/linear-algebra/source/05-GT/doenet/GT1-doenet-scale-column.xml).)

 ---